The title of the body shall be the West Armagh Consortium, hereinafter referred to as the Consortium.

 RULES OF PROCEDURE AT MEETINGS

-- Voting – all questions arising at any meeting shall be decided by a simple majority of those present and entitled to vote therat (in case of any equality of votes the Chairperson shall have a second or casting vote).
+- Voting – all questions arising at any meeting shall be decided by a simple majority of those present and entitled to vote there at .
+A maximum of two delegates per member group shall be entitled to vote (in case of any equality of votes the Chairperson shall have a second or casting vote).

 - Minutes – minute books shall be kept by the Committee and all other sub-Committees and the appropriate Secretary shall enter therein record of all proceedings and resolutions;

 - Quorum – the quorum at meetings of the Consortium shall be four or such other number as the Committee may from time-to-time determine;